 In order to clone your repository to create a new bare repository, you run the clone command with the

-By convention, bare repository directory names end with the suffix
+By convention, bare repository directories end in

 .git, like so: